 MAX ingests door movement, power-up, trips, car calls and error codes and pushes this information to the cloud where it is then processed and crunched by complex machine learning algorithms to help spot patterns and likely failures.

 By leveraging IoT connected devices and machine learning algorithms, MAX can predict maintenance issues and anomalies before they occur and help give elevator engineers advance warnings when an elevator may be due to become faulty, it can even suggest which components to replace, thereby making the elevator engineers job that little bit easier!

 Learn about top IoT cloud platforms on our blog here.

 This brings us to predictive repairs and how the enterprise can use artificial intelligence and predictive maintenance to help predict items that may need repair.

 (Image courtesy of Deloitte)

-One of biggest value-adds that artificial intelligence and predictive maintenance can bring to the enterprise is that of being able to automatically predict when maintenance checks should be performed, prior to equipment becoming faulty.
+One of the biggest value-adds that artificial intelligence and predictive maintenance can bring to the enterprise is that of being able to automatically predict future outcomes when maintenance checks should be performed, prior to equipment becoming faulty.

 You can see in the image above how IoT devices are a crucial element of an AI-powered predictive maintenance solution and there are many more benefits.